Western Desert campaign: E

 The British withdrew past Buq Buq on 14 September and continued to harass the Italian advance.
 They fell back to Alam Hamid the next day and to Alam el Dab on 16 September.
 An Italian force of fifty tanks attempted a flanking move so the British rearguard retired east of Sidi Barrani, which was occupied by the 1st CC.NN.
 Division "23 Marzo" and Graziani halted the advance.
-The British resumed observation and the 7th Armoured Division prepared to challenge an attack on Mersa Matruh.
-Despite prodding from Mussolini, the Italians dug in around Sidi Barrani and Sofafi, about 80 mi west of the British defences at Mersa Matruh, repairing roads demolished by the British, cleaning wells and beginning work on a water pipeline from the border, accumulating supplies for the resumption of the advance in mid-December.
+The British resumed observation and the 7th Armoured Division prepared to challenge an attack on Marsa Matruh.
+Despite prodding from Mussolini, the Italians dug in around Sidi Barrani and Sofafi, about 80 mi west of the British defences at Marsa Matruh, repairing roads demolished by the British, cleaning wells and beginning work on a water pipeline from the border, accumulating supplies for the resumption of the advance in mid-December.
 Egypt broke off diplomatic relations with the Axis and Italian aircraft bombed Cairo on 19 October.

 British naval and air operations to harass the Italian army continued and caused damage which prisoners reported had lowered morale.
 Armoured car patrols dominated no man's land but a lack of landing grounds reduced the effectiveness of the RAF and Malta was out of range.
 Operation Compass, a British counter-attack to an Italian advance on Matruh, planned to destroy Italian forces and most of the WDF was moved up to the port.
 An additional armoured car company joined reconnaissance operations far behind the front line.
 The WDF had been reinforced with a new tank regiment with Matilda II tanks.
 Rather than wait for the Italians, the British began after about a month to prepare a raid of 4–5 days' duration on the central group of the Italian encampments and then on Sofafi.

 Operation Compass

 In December 1940, the 10th Army in Egypt had been reinforced with the 1st and 2nd Libyan divisions and 4th Blackshirt Division, in the fortified camps from Sidi Barrani to the Tummars and Maktila.
 The Maletti Group was based at Nibeiwa, the 63rd Infantry Division Cirene at Rabia and Sofafi, the 62nd Infantry Division Marmarica was on the escarpment from Sofafi to Halfaya Pass and the 64th Infantry Division "Catanzaro" was east of Buq Buq, behind the Nibeiwa–Rabia gap, supported by about 500 aircraft of the 5° Squada (General Felip Porro).
 The RAF attacked airfields on 7 December and destroyed 39 aircraft on the ground.
-Operation Compass (Battle of Marmarica/Battle of the Camps), began when Selby Force advanced from Matruh to isolate Maktila early on 9 December.
+Operation Compass (the Battle of Marmarica/Battle of the Camps), began when Selby Force advanced from Matruh to isolate Maktila early on 9 December.
 The 4th Indian Division and the 7th Royal Tank Regiment (7th RTR) attacked Nibeiwa at dawn and overran the camp, then moved on Tummar West, which fell in the afternoon.
 A counter-attack from Tummar East was repulsed and the camp taken the next day.